Lake Cannon

 Lake Cannon, an almost round lake, has a surface area of 333 acre.
-Lake Cannon is in a highly urbanized area.
-On the north shore is a some vacant land and the Boys Club is also on the north shore.
-The rest of the lake is surrounded by residential areas.
+This lake is part of the south system of the Winter Haven Chain of Lakes, so it may be reached by boats coming from a number of public boat ramps in the system.
 About 300 ft to the lake's east is Lake Mirror and 500 ft to the southeast is Lake Howard.
+Lake Cannon is surrounded by residential areas except for a small portion of its northern shore, which remains vacant.

+History

 The lake was first mapped by Dr. John Westcott for the United States government.
 Dr. Westcott was a deeply religious man, and originally gave it the name Lake Canon.
 However, the United States Army renamed it to Lake Cannon during the Seminole Wars.

+Nearby locations

-There are no public boat ramps or swimming areas on Lake Cannon's shores.
-However, on the northeast shore, along East Lake Cannon Drive, is Lake Cannon Public Park.
-This park has picnic tables and a fishing dock.
-On the northwest shore, just south of the Boys Club, is a public boat ramp.
+On the northwest shore, just south of the Boys and Girls Club of Polk County, is Lake Cannon Park which features a public boat ramp, floating dock, parking area, and playground with picnic tables.

+A boat travels west, across Lake Cannon towards Lake Cannon Boat Ramp.

 Boats may reach Lake Cannon from four canals.
-One connects this lake to Mirror Lake, another connects it to Howard Lake, a third connects it to Lake Idylwild, to the north, and a fourth connects to Lake Blue, to the west.
-This lake is part of the south system of the Winter Haven Chain of Lakes, so it may be reached by boats coming from a number of public boat ramps in the system.
+One connects this lake to Lake Mirror, to the North, another connects it to Lake Howard, to the South, a third connects it to Lake Idylwild, to the north, and a fourth connects to Lake Blue, to the west.
 The Take Me Fishing website says Lake Cannon contains largemouth bass, bluegill and black crappie.